cloudfoundry/community/elections/2023/Paketo-SC/README.md

 ## Overview

 The role of this inuagural election is to fill three (3) seats on the Paketo Buildpacks Steering Committee.
-The two nominees who recieve the most votes will serve two (2) year terms, and the nominee who recieves the third most votes will serve a one (1) year term.
+The two nominees who receive the most votes will serve two (2) year terms, and the nominee who receives the third most votes will serve a one (1) year term.
 In subsequent elections, all terms will be for two (2) years.

 This guide exists to serve as a guide to this year's election process.
 For more information on the Paketo Buildpack Steering Committee, [please read this](https://github.com/paketo-buildpacks/community/blob/main/STEERING.md).